 Government-wide Financial Statements - The Statement of Net Position and the Statement of Activities report information on all of the nonfiduciary activities of the primary government.
-Generally, the effect of interfund activity has been eliminated from these statements.
+The effect of interfund activity has been eliminated from these statements.
 Governmental activities normally are supported through assessments and intergovernmental revenues.

 The Statement of Net Position presents the financial position of the School Administrative Unit at year-end.
-This Statement includes all of the School Administrative Unit's non-fiduciary assets, deferred outflows of resources, liabilities, and deferred inflows of resources, with the difference reported as net position.
+This Statement includes all of the School Administrative Unit's non-fiduciary assets, deferred outflows of resources, liabilities, and deferred inflows of resources, including long-term liabilities, with the exception of the long-term costs of retirement healthcare and obligations for other postemployment benefits which have been omitted because the liability and expense have not been determined.

 The Statement of Activities demonstrates the degree to which the direct expenses of a given function are offset by program revenues.
 Direct expenses are those that are clearly identifiable with a specific function.
-Program revenues include (1) charges to customers or applicants who purchase, use, or directly benefit from goods, services, or privileges provided by a given function and (2) grants and contributions that are restricted to meeting the operational requirements of a particular function.
+As in the Statement of Net Position, the School Administrative Unit has not recorded other postemployment benefit expense in this Statement.
+Program revenues include grants and contributions that are restricted to meeting the operational requirements of a particular function.
 Assessments and other items not meeting the definition of program revenues are reported instead as general revenues.
 Resources that are dedicated internally are reported as general revenue rather than program revenue.

-Fund Financial Statements - Separate financial statements are provided for governmental funds.
+Fund Financial Statements - Separate financial statements are provided for governmental funds and fiduciary funds, even though the latter are excluded from the government-wide financial statements.
 Major individual governmental funds are reported as separate columns in the fund financial statements.

-In the governmental fund financial statements, expenditures are reported by character: instruction, support services, noninstructional, debt services or facilities acquisition and construction.
-Current expenditures are subclassified by function and are for items such as salaries, grants, supplies, and services.
+In the governmental fund financial statements, expenditures are reported by function: instruction or support services.
+Current expenditures are subclassified by object and are for items such as salaries, grants, supplies, and services.